All Quiet on the Western Front (2022 film): Plot

 On November 10, Supreme Allied Commander Ferdinand Foch gives the Germans 72 hours to accept the non-negotiable Allied terms.
-Meanwhile, the German attack takes the French front line after hand-to-hand fighting but is routed by a combined arms counterattack, in which the French use Saint-Chamond tanks to overcome German defenses.
-Franz is separated from the group, and Albert dies trying to surrender.
-Trapped in a crater in no man's land with a French soldier, Paul stabs him and watches him die slowly, becoming remorseful and asking for forgiveness from his dead body.
+Meanwhile, the German attack takes the French front line after savage hand-to-hand fighting but is routed by a combined arms counterattack in which the French use Saint-Chamond tanks.
+Franz is separated from the group, and Albert is killed trying to surrender when he is set on fire with a flamethrower.
+Trapped in a crater in no man's land with a French soldier, Paul stabs him and watches him die slowly, becoming remorseful and begging for forgiveness from the dead body.

 Erzberger learns of Kaiser Wilhelm II's abdication and receives instructions from field marshal Paul von Hindenburg to accept the Allied terms.
 Paul returns to his unit and sees them celebrating the war's imminent end.
-He finds a wounded Tjaden, who gives him Franz's scarf.
-Paul and Kat bring him food, but Tjaden, distraught at being crippled, fatally stabs himself in the throat with the fork they brought him.
+He finds a wounded Tjaden, who gives him Franz's souvenir scarf – indicating Franz has been killed.
+Paul and Kat bring him food, but Tjaden, knowing his leg will be amputated, fatally stabs himself in the throat with the fork they brought him.

 On November 11, Erzberger's delegation signs an armistice set to take effect at 11:00 AM.
-After learning of the ceasefire, Paul and Kat steal from the farm one last time, but Kat is shot by the farmer's son in the liver and dies before arriving at an infirmary.
-Friedrichs, who wants to end the war with a German victory, orders an attack to start at 10:45 AM.
-Paul kills as many French soldiers as he can before being speared from behind by a bayonet seconds before 11:00 AM.
-Paul stumbles out into the trenches and marvels at the end of conflict as he dies from his wound.
+After learning of the ceasefire, Paul and Kat steal from the farm one last time, but Kat is shot by the farmer's son and quietly dies while Paul carries him to an infirmary.
+Friedrichs, who wants a final German battlefield victory before the war ends in defeat, orders an attack to start at 10:45 AM.
+Paul kills multiple French soldiers before being bayoneted from behind just seconds before 11:00 AM and dies as the fighting stops.

-A short time later, a newly arrived German recruit that Paul had saved in the combat finds Paul's mud-caked body and picks up Franz's scarf, but not the dog tag that acts as the identifier for all soldiers in the war.
-As a result, Paul's death is not recorded.
+A short time later, a newly-arrived German recruit that Paul had earlier saved in the battle finds his mud-caked body and picks up Franz's scarf, but not the dog tag that acts as the identifier of dead soldiers.